rlosio/cscanner/docs/about/imprint.md

 # Imprint

-This website is operated by:
+This project is operated by:

 <address>
 Janos Pasztor<br />